Bubble Wrap Was Actually Intended to Be 3D Wallpaper

 Reimagining the Product

-Bubble Wrap’s success story demonstrates how innovative breakthroughs can sometimes be discovered through unusual initial intentions followed by lateral thinking.
-Its impact on the packaging industry has been profound, offering a lightweight yet effective solution for protecting goods during transit.
+Bubble wrap’s success story demonstrates how innovative breakthroughs can sometimes emerge from unusual initial intentions followed by a willingness to radically reconsider what a product is for.
+Its impact on the packaging industry has been profound, offering a lightweight yet effective solution for protecting goods during transit at a time when global commerce was expanding and demand for reliable shipping materials was growing rapidly.
+It helped make possible the kind of large-scale, long-distance shipping of fragile consumer goods that modern retail and e-commerce now depend upon entirely.

 Conclusion